Library working policy for AY 2021/22

 - Please keep in mind that copies of materials (like downloaded/uploaded files, scanned physical documents) can present some copyright issues, but they are not different from deciding whether to share certain content when you are meeting with your class in person.

 Interlibrary loans.
-Currently, we are not able to receive/loan physical resources due to library safety measures, taken globally.
-Document delivery service of e-resources or scanned chapters is still available and you can submit your requests to firstname.lastname@example.org .
+All requests will be processed as normal, however we may not be able to receive/loan physical resources due to other libraries safety measures.
+Document delivery service of e-resources or scanned chapters is available and you can submit your requests to email@example.com.

 Reference Service.
 It is available upon request on a daily basis via email.
 Please contact a librarian at firstname.lastname@example.org to ask for an assistance, and/or schedule a virtual session (Zoom with a librarian).
 Daily chat is also available on the library webpage.